sagemath/trac_to_gh/Issue 7900.md

 # Issue 7900: Replace variables like $RM with  'rm' in Mercurial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7900

 Original creator: drkirkby